0x0elliot/infodumper/README.md

 1. Which user are you logged in as (Name of the user account)<br>
 2. What is the name of your pendrive (You will be shown the drives connected to your device.
 You just need to select yours.)<br>

+<h1>Who is InfoDumper for?</h1>
+Pentesters who have to physically pentest systems and networks.
+I have tried my best to make their job a little faster and a little more easier <3

 <b>Coming soon:</b> InfoDumping Remotely to another server/computer you have access to, Without needing any physical access.